super3/FastF12/README.md

 Fast12
 =============
-A rendering tool for Blender made in C#.
+A GUI tool that simplifies batching rendering using Blender's command lime arguments.

 Folders
 -------